Common termite myths - debunked!

-We often see and hear so many false theories about termites, normally backing a reason not to spend money.
-So we thought it about time to address some of the most common termite myths.
+We often see and hear many false theories about termites, usually backing a reason not to spend money.
+So, we thought it about time to address some of the most common termite myths.
 You may have heard and trusted a few of these yourself.

-This is in fact, not true.
+This is, in fact, not true.
 The term ‘white ants’ is a misnomer.
-Many Homeowners get confused when trying to identifying the difference between Black Ants and Termites.
-In fact, people mistakenly refer to termites as “White Ants”.
-It’s understandable, they sort of look the same.
-Have six legs, antennas and operate within a colony.
+Many Homeowners get confused when identifying the difference between Black Ants and Termites.
+People mistakenly refer to termites as “White Ants”.
+It’s understandable; they sort of look the same.
+Have six legs and antennas and operate within a colony.
 But they are not the same insect.
-They are completely different in body shape and behaviour.
-For more useful information: WHAT DO TERMITE (WHITE ANTS) LOOK LIKE PAGE?
+They are entirely different in body shape and behaviour.
+For more helpful information: WHAT DO TERMITE (WHITE ANTS) LOOK LIKE PAGE?

-This is one of the biggest myths we hear and it just not true.
-If you allow conducive conditions to exist in your garden, like timber on the ground, old tree stumps and moisture, you are just allowing termite colonies to build up their population to eventually become a real threat to your home.
+This is one of the biggest myths we hear, and it is just not true.
+If you allow conducive conditions to exist in your garden, like timber on the ground, old tree stumps and moisture, you are just enabling termite colonies to build up their population to become a real threat to your home eventually.
 They only see and taste your fence as they forage closer to your house.
-So get the live termites you find in your garden treated and don’t allow conducive conditions to encourage them.
+So, get the live termites you find in your garden treated and don’t allow conducive conditions to encourage them.

 3. A brick house on a concrete slab is safe from termites.

 In fact, virtually all homes have a wood frame, so no matter how the wood is separated from the soil, termites can work their way to it from the ground underneath.
 Similarly, a concrete slab does not eliminate wood-to-ground contact.
 Termites can gain concealed entry through cracks in the concrete slab, pipes coming up through the slab and brick mortar gaps.